Safety Center

 • Avoid placing your fire pit on grass

-• Keep it 10-to-20 feet away from flammable structures (shed, wood deck, picnic table) or trees
+• Keep it 10 to 20 feet away from flammable structures (shed, wood deck, picnic table) or trees

 • Surround the fire pit with fireproof materials (concrete, gravel, brick, slate, stone)